'Our Gun Laws Will Change' After 49 Die In Shootings At Mosques, New Zealand PM Says

 The massacre rocked a small, peaceful nation where such events are extremely rare.
 Following the attack, New Zealand's national security level was changed from "low" to "high."

-Prime Minister Jacinda Ardern described Friday as "one of New Zealand's darkest days."
+Earlier, Ardern had described Friday as "one of New Zealand's darkest days."
 She called the shootings a terrorist attack, one that appeared to have been well planned.
 With a grim expression, she said the country seems to have been targeted because of its welcoming and tolerance.

 "We were not chosen for this act of violence because we condone racism, because we are an enclave for extremism," Ardern said during a news conference in Wellington.
 "We were chosen for the very fact that we are none of these things.
 Because we represent diversity, kindness, compassion, a home for those who share our values, refuge for those who need it.
 And those values, I can assure you, will not, and cannot, be shaken by this attack."